-Figure 2.2: Dynamical and physical grids for a $6 \times 7$ horizontal resolution.
+Figure 2.2: Dynamical and physical grids for a $6\times7$ horizontal resolution.
 In the dynamics (but not in the physics) winds u and v are on specific staggered grids.
 Other dynamical variables are on the dynamical "scalar" grid.
 The physics uses the same "scalar" grid for all the variables, except that nodes are indexed in a single vector containing NGRID=2+(JM-1)×IM points when counting from the north pole.

-N.B.: In the Fortran program, the following variables are used: iim=IM , iipl=IM+1, jjm=JM , jjpl=JM+1.
+N.B.: In the Fortran program, the following variables are used: iim=IM , iip1=IM+1, jjm=JM , jjp1=JM+1.

-at the same place).
+On the dynamical grid, values at i=1 are the same as at i=IM+1 as the latter node is a redundant point (due to the periodicity in longitude, these two nodes are actualy located at the same place).
 Similarly, the extreme j=1 and j=JM+1 nodes on the dynamical grid (respectively corresponding to North and South poles) are duplicated IM+1 times.
 In contrast, the physical grid does not contain redundant points (only one value for each pole and no extra point along longitudes), as shown in figure 2.2.
 In practice, computations relative to the physics are made for a series of ngrid atmospheric columns, where NGRID=IMx(JM-1)+2.